mundundan-star/online-retail-customer-analytics/README.md

 Using each customer's first 60 days of activity, three models work together:

 - **Segmentation (KMeans + PCA)** - 4 personas: `High-Value Elite`, `Loyal Performers`, `One-Time Bulk-Buyers`, `One-Time Acquaintances`.
-The KMeans personas were validated against real behavior 100 days later, and the `High-Value Elite` registered the highest retention rate at 95%, while the `One-Time Acquaintance` segment presented highest churn rate, at 79%.
+The KMeans personas were validated against real behavior 100 days later, and the `High-Value Elite` registered the highest retention rate at 95%, while the `One-Time Acquaintance` segment presented the highest churn rate, at 79%.
 - **Churn model (Logistic Regression)** - predicts who goes quiet for 100+ days.
 The model delivered 82% recall, with a 74% accuracy out-of-sample.
 - **CLTV model (Random Forest)** - predicts next 100-day spend per customer.
 An average error of `$247` was registered.